3D gun advocate accused of sex with minor is jailed in US

-HOUSTON (AP) — Authorities say the owner of a Texas company that sells plans to make untraceable 3-D printed guns is back in the U.S. after being arrested in Taiwan.
+AUSTIN, Texas (AP) — The owner of a Texas company that sells plans to make untraceable 3-D printed guns was back in the U.S. Sunday after being arrested in Taiwan, where police say he flew after learning he was being investigated for allegedly having sex with an underage girl.

-The U.S. Marshals Service says 30-year-old Cody Wilson was booked into Harris County Jail in Houston early Sunday.
-He is being held on $150,000 bond and it isn’t clear if he has an attorney yet.
+The U.S. Marshals Service said 30-year-old Cody Wilson was booked into Harris County Jail in Houston early Sunday and was being held on $150,000 bond.
+It wasn’t immediately clear if he had an attorney yet.

-Wilson is accused of having sex with an underage girl and paying her $500 afterward.
-He was arrested Friday in Taiwan.
-Police say he flew there after a friend of the 16-year-old girl told him that the police were investigating the accusation that he had sex with the girl.
+He was arrested Friday at a hotel in Taiwan by local police.
+He is facing sexual assault charges in Austin, according to a statement from the U.S. Marshals service.

-Wilson owns Austin-based Defense Distributed, which was selling designs to make 3D-printable guns.
+Authorities say Wilson met the girl through the website SugardDaddyMeet.com.
+According to an affidavit, the girl said they met in the parking lot of an Austin coffee shop in August and then drove to a hotel.
+The girl told investigators that Wilson paid her $500 after they had sex and then dropped her off at a Whataburger restaurant.

 Most Read Business Stories